kriskwiatkowski/pqc/README.md

 # PQ Crypto Catalog

-This is a repository of post-quantum schemes coppied from the submission to the NIST Post-Quantum Standarization.
-The sources were cloned from the PQClean project to form new library.
-The goal of the library is mainly experimentation.
+This is a repository of post-quantum schemes copied from the submission to the NIST Post-Quantum Standardization.
+The sources were initially based on the PQClean project to form a new library.
+The goal of the library is to be used mainly for experimentation or implementation of various PoC related to migration to post-quantum cryptography.

 Users shouldn't expect any level of security provided by this code.
+The library is not meant to be used on live production systems.

 ## Schemes